The 12 Steps of ‘Copter Detox*

-- We admit that we are powerless over our urge to hover over our children with constant intervention and attention, making both of our lives unmanageable.
+- We admit that we are powerless over our urge to hover over our children* (or family, friends, coworkers, etc), with constant intervention and attention, making all of our lives unmanageable.

-- We believe that strengths beyond our current awareness (or an outside influence) must be relied upon to restore us to sanity in parenting our children, in-law children and grandchildren.
+- We believe that strengths beyond our current awareness (or an outside influence) must be relied upon to restore us to sanity in parenting and helping our children (or in-law children, grandchildren, parents, friends, coworkers, etc.).

-- We make a decision to turn to fellow recovering helicopter parents, and ‘CopterDetox, for help in permanently grounding our hovercraft.
+- We make a decision to turn to fellow recovering hoverers, and ‘CopterDetox, for help in permanently grounding our hovercraft.

 - We make a searching and fearless inventory of the situations in which we are most likely to hover.

-- We admit to our friends and children the nature of our hovering and ask our friends and fellow parents to help us avoid those situations.
+- We admit to our children, our friends, and our families, the nature of our hovering and ask them to help us avoid those situations.

 - We are ready to accept the help they give.